 If the thought of a petrol and diesel engine just seems so old-fashioned to you, and you’re looking to go as green as can be, then our top picks for Euro 6 electric cars are for you.

 Electric cars are zero emissions, meaning that every single one is Euro 6 compliant and will allow you to drive around Low Emission Zones worry-free.
 There are more electric cars than ever before and with EVs expected to outnumber diesel cars by 2030 manufacturers are on a mission to release more exciting models to fit everyone.
 But with all that choice out there, which electric vehicles should you consider?

 Tesla Model 3

-Tesla is the poster boy for electric vehicles, not even producing hybrids and keeping a safe distance from petrol and diesels.
+Tesla is the poster boy for electric vehicles, not even producing hybrids and keeping a safe distance from petrol and diesel.
 The futuristic Model 3 reimagined the driving experience with hi-tech and cutting-edge features.

 The Tesla 3 Long Range version goes further and charges up quicker than any of its rivals also making it possibly the most convenient electric car.
-Not to mention its acceleration rivals that on a Porsche 911.
+Not to mention its acceleration rivals that of a Porsche 911.
 The Tesla Model can also make one of the best cars for commuting too!
 Fun, practical, and Euro 6 compliant, the Tesla 6 is our ultimate top pick.

 Volkswagen has some great electric models already such as the e-Golf, but the ID.3 is their first fully original electric offering, not based on a petrol/diesel alternative.
 With plenty of space, this rear-drive motor is nifty on the road and perfect for those school runs and trips around town.

 With subtle futuristic styling, the ID.3 does a great job of balancing looking modern without sticking out and being too in your face.
 We’re practically big fans of the interior with a clean contemporary look.